dotnet/docs/docs/core/tools/project-json.md

 ## licenseUrl
 Type: String

-The url for the licence the project uses.
+The URL for the license the project uses.

 For example: